wenhanwu95/FreqMixFormer/README.md

 ```

 ## Acknowledgements
+The code is mainly based on [Skeleton-MixFormer](https://github.com/ElricXin/Skeleton-MixFormer).
-The data processing is borrowed from [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN), and the code is mainly based on [Skeleton-MixFormer](https://github.com/ElricXin/Skeleton-MixFormer)
+The data processing is borrowed from [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN).
 Thanks for their amazing work!

 ## Contact